Links to Other Websites

 Another repository of out-of-print books is Soil And Health Library. (“This is a specialist library about holistic agriculture, holistic health and self-sufficient homestead living.
 Most of the titles in this library are out of print.
 Many are quite hard to find.”)

 If an understanding of “peak oil” and its implications is new to you, just key those words into an online search engine and you’ll be off and running.
 It is scarcely believable that most of us are largely ignoring the elephant in the room, but the shrinking of hydrocarbon fuel supplies will be the major event of our time.

 Dr. Elaine Ingham has done more than perhaps anyone else to enlarge our understanding of soil life.
-Her website offers testing and other services, but also contains a wealth of information on the soil food web, compost, compost teas, etc. There are links to various pages on these subjects.
+Her website offers testing and other services, but also contains a wealth of information on the soil food web, making and using compost and compost tea, bioremediation, and more.